suchja/wine/README.md

 ### GUI via `suchja/x11server`

-If you like to see the graphical output, you first need to run a container based on [suchja/x11server](https://registry.hub.docker.com/u/suchja/x11server/):
+If you like to see the graphical output, you first need to run a container based on [suchja/x11server](https://registry.hub.docker.com/u/suchja/x11server/) like this:
-Starting a container from this image can be done as follows:

 `docker run -d --name display -e VNC_PASSWORD=newPW -p 5900:5900 suchja/x11server`